Ticket booths, or box offices, are buildings where customers can buy tickets for admission to an event, trade show, or attraction.

 GoBoat’s kiosk unit was made from a 10ft container, complete with a serving hatch, lined out with 12mm MFC, counter top and lights.
 The customer then commissioned a street artist to add the final artistic flair to the unit.

-If you would like to find out more about how we can create a bespoke modified ticket booth, please get in touch with our conversions team to discuss your requirements.
+If you would like to find out more about how we can create a bespoke modified ticket booth, or any of our containers available for hire or purchase please get in touch with our conversions team to discuss your requirements.